teoxinyu/Space-Shooter-Game/README.md

 # Python-Space-Shooter-Game

 ## About The Project
-The project is a throwback to the old Atari game "Space-Invaders", developed in a casual bullet-hell style.
+The project is a throwback to the old Atari game "Space-Invaders", set in a casual bullet-hell style.
 The player is expected to destroy incoming enemies while simultaneouly dodging their attacks.
 The controls are as follows:
 - UP ARROW: Moves forward
 - DOWN ARROW: Moves backwards
 - LEFT ARROW: Strafe Left